Team AckoSept 22, 2023

 Now you know that NCB increases with each consecutive year for 5 claim-free years.
 The maximum discount you can earn on your car insurance policy is 50%.
 From the 6th year onwards you will continue to receive a 50% discount until you raise a claim or fail to renew the policy for more than 90 days.
 When you have an accumulated discount and wish to buy a new car, you can get the NCB transferred from your older car insurance policy to the current one.
 This implies you can continue to receive a 50% discount on premium even when you buy a new car and a fresh policy.

-When you wish to retain the NCB from your car insurance policy for an old car to the new one, you need to acquire the NCB certificate.
+When you wish to retain the NCB from your old car insurance to the new one, you need to acquire the NCB certificate.
 This is a document that supports your claim for getting the NCB transferred to the new insurance policy.
 There could be two scenarios in this case:

 The NCB you earned can be used to avail a good discount on your current car insurance policy with the help of NCB certificate.
 If you are buying car insurance from a digital insurance company like ACKO, you can get in touch via the customer care number and tell them about the NCB certificate to get a discounted quote.